Even top leaders have to overcome adversity in their life on some occasion or other.

 Maybe you were not hundred percent happy with the way your career was heading so far, or your passion lay elsewhere.

-Take stock of the situation, and you might be more grateful for the freedom of thought and action that you enjoy right now.
+Take stock of the situation, and you might be more grateful for the freedom of thought and action you enjoy now.
 As the saying goes, every cloud has a silver lining.

 Once you have a better understanding of the situation, have new goals for the future, and work to achieve them.
 That’s what leaders do.